RyanFrantz/ryanfrantz.github.io/cv/index.md

 [ryan+cv@ryanfrantz.com](mailto:ryan+cv@ryanfrantz.com)

+I'm seeking engineering management (director-level and above) roles to continue my progression toward becoming a CTO.
+I'm interested in well-established companies looking to improve their engineering processes and startups that have found product market fit and need to scale.
 I'm an engineering leader by trade, a translator by practice.
-I distill business outcomes into engineering direction and convert engineering outcomes into business value.
+I distill business strategy into engineering direction and convert engineering outcomes into business value.

 A sample of my achievements includes delivering the backend for a long-running, FDA-reviewed, clinical trial; shipping a backwards-compatible authentication